explosion/spacy-llm/README.md

 #### spacy.SpanCat.v1

-The built-in SpanCat task is a simple adaptation of the v1 NER task to support overlapping entities and store its annotations in `doc.spans`.
+The original version of the built-in SpanCat task is a simple adaptation of the v1 NER task to support overlapping entities and store its annotations in `doc.spans`.

 ```ini